Trump is returning to Michigan with hopes of repeating the battleground success he found in 2016

 “We want to protect the voice of Michigan voters.
 So whether or not it may help one candidate over another, that’s totally irrelevant,” Karamo said.

-According to Karamo, the Michigan GOP “worked on” the plan with the RNC and expects the national party to approve the new primary set-p.
+According to Karamo, the Michigan GOP “worked on” the plan with the RNC and expects the national party to approve the new primary setup.

 The RNC said its conversations with the state party “focused on rules and process rather than the substance and language of Karamo’s specific plan — the sort of guidance they offer each state party as they begin to formulate their individual paths forward for delegate selection.”